willdurand/willdurand.github.io/_posts/2013-07-04-on-open-sourcing-libraries.markdown

 You MUST add a [Contributor Code of Conduct](http://contributor-covenant.org/) because the lack of diversity in Open Source is not acceptable, and this is an easy way to begin addressing this problem.
+Unacceptable behaviors have to be banned and unfortunately, we have to make this statement **really** explicit, for instance by adding a `CODE_OF_CONDUCT.md` file.

 Last but not the least, add a **License** section!